LaunchMenu-archive/LaunchMenu-v1/README.md

 	* [ ] Log Maker
 	* [ ] Search-In-Files
 	* [ ] Discord chat
-* [ ] IPC access to main BrowserWindow functions and settings via proxy wrapper.
+* [ ] IPC access to main BrowserWindow functions and settings via proxy wrapper. (or instead use a system similar to the window system, to execute code on server side)
 * [ ] Auto-documentation generation.
 * [ ] log server-side errors on the client side.
 * [ ] Rewrite this readme.